Images of shadow and thin accretion disk around Bardeen black hole surrounded by perfect fluid dark matter: Primary and secondary imaging features of thin accretion disks

 \section{Primary and secondary imaging features of thin accretion disks}

 In this chapter, we investigate the imaging properties of thin accretion disks by systematically analyzing both the first-order (primary) and second-order (secondary) emission.
 These two levels of imaging encode distinct aspects of photon trajectories in curved spacetime: the primary image is dominated by direct photons reaching the observer with minimal deflection, while the secondary image arises from strongly lensed photons that execute additional orbits around BH.
 By comparing these structures across different parameter choices—such as the magnetic charge $g$, DM parameter $b$, we aim to clarify how the underlying BH shapes the optical appearance of the disk.
-This analysis provides a refined diagnostic framework for identifying subtle signatures of modified gravity or matter-field effects in high-resolution BHs imaging.